revbayes/revbayes.github.io/tutorials/tefbd/index.md

 You have completed the molecular relaxed clock model file.
 Save `model_UExp_TEFBD.Rev` in the `scripts` directory.

-We will now move on to the next model file.

 {% subsection The General Time-Reversible + Gamma Model of Nucleotide Sequence Evolution | Exercise-ModelGTRG %}

+In this section we will define our nucleotide sequence evolution model.

-Open your text editor and create the molecular substitution model file called `{{ gtrg_script }}` in the `scripts` directory.
+> Open your text editor and create the molecular substitution model file

-Enter the Rev code provided in this section in the new model file.
+> called `{{ gtrg_script }}` in the `scripts` directory.
+{:.instruction}

 For our nucleotide sequence evolution model, we need to define a general time-reversible (GTR) instantaneous-rate matrix